Grant ProgramSteven Roth Memorial Grant Program

 How to support the Grant Program

 The Steven Roth Memorial Grant Program is one of several programs originally supported by the Mobilization for Mission Fund.
-As of the beginning of MHF’s fiscal year on September 1, 2016, the Grant Program is integrated into MHF’s new Missional Budget Plan.
+As of September 1, 2016, the Grant Program has been integrated into MHF’s new Missional Budget Plan.
 Members and others who wish to support the Grant Program are encouraged to give an extra tax deductible contribution to Mennonite Healthcare Fellowship to support this and other MHF programs.

 Grant Application Process